codewithabhigithub/codewithabhigithub/README.md

 - 🔭 I’m currently working on [TCS](https://www.tcs.com/)

-- 🌱 I’m currently learning **FullStack Web Developer with Angular,SpringBoot, and SQL**
+- 🌱 I’m currently learning **FullStack Web Developer with Angular, SpringBoot, and SQL**

 - 👨‍💻 All of my projects are available at [Portfolio](https://portfolio-git-main-codewithabhigithubs-projects.vercel.app/)

-- 💬 Ask me about **Angular,NodeJs and PostgreSql**
+- 💬 Ask me about **Angular, NodeJs, SpringBoot, SQL, and PostgreSql**

 - 📫 How to reach me **abhishekguptafzd89@gmail.com**